Once upon many Ramadans ago, the Holy Month was a month of feasting.

 While Ramadan is not a month of extravagance, it’s certainly a month of giving in love and kindness.

 Special rewards or treats for children who are fasting will keep them motivated to see the month through (even if they are not fasting the full days or through the entire month).

 The feeling of appreciation of family, and in turn, Ramadan, will stick with them for a very long time.

 Remember that the Budget is only Part of Ramadan

-But on the other hand, it serves as a good reminder, that these other aspects of worship, like giving to the poor, reciting the Qur’an, the actual fast, making plenty of invocations, and generally, strengthening one’s relationship with Allah ta’ala, should take precedence over managing (or over-managing), the budget.
+On the other hand, it serves as a good reminder that these other aspects of worship, like giving to the poor, reciting the Qur’an, the actual fast, making plenty of invocations, and generally strengthening one’s relationship with Allah (SWT), should take precedence over managing (or over-managing) the budget.

 In short, there need not be too much energy and stress channeled to looking into the financial accounts during Ramadan, to the point that other forms of ibadah (worship) are grossly neglected.

 There is nothing wrong with having a hearty meal once in a while.

 There is nothing wrong with a special treat to keep the excitement of Ramadan going.